Rohit-Satyam/HiCFlow/README.md

 # HiCFlow
-A nextflow pipeline for HIC Data analysis
+HiCFlow is a hassle-free nextflow pipeline for HIC Data analysis

 ## Setting up environment